vitoriapacela/vitoriapacela.github.io/_pages/cv.md

 Collaborator: Kartik Ahuja

 Working on disentangled representations and out-of-distribution generalization.
-Project on the identification of quantized factors published at CLeaR 2024.
+Project on the identifiability of quantized factors published at CLeaR 2024.

 [Publications](https://vitoriapacela.github.io/publications/)
 ======